Biodiversity

 Our actions to care for our natural resources

-We know some of our operations have an impact on local biodiversity that is somewhat irreversible unless we cease our operations.
+In some cases, impacts on biodiversity, eg. site clearance, may endure over the life of our consents, and are somewhat irreversible unless we cease our operations.
+In some cases, there are enhancement actions, eg. wetland restoration, that can be taken at other locations to balance those impacts.
 We need to keep the lights on for New Zealanders while at the same time doing our best to minimise any impacts.

 We conduct location-specific biodiversity assessments for all proposed projects, which give us a good understanding of any impacts on biodiversity.
+Please refer to an example of a biodiversity assessment here.
 Under the Assessment of Environmental Effects framework we identify and quantify any effects on local species or ecosystems.
 We focus on the mitigation hierarchy under the Resource Management Act to avoid, minimise, remedy or offset our impact and we work with stakeholders to develop options to improve those species’ chance of survival for future generations to enjoy.

 Our eel (tuna) transfer programme at Roxburgh dam is a good example of one such project in action.
 Young eel (or elver) make their way up purpose-built ramps at the dam, where we relocate them above the dam throughout the Clutha Mata-Au.
 We also give adult eel the helping hand they need to migrate out to the Pacific Ocean.
 See how the eel transfer programme works in this video.